kotcrab/mist/README.md

 As of now the tool is in a prototype / proof of concept state and not intended for public use.

-Currently the disassembly is automatically lifted into higher level representation and only basic stack frame analysis is done.
+Currently, the disassembly is automatically lifted into higher level representation and only basic stack frame analysis is done.
 Further optimizations have to be invoked manually, those include:

 - propagation of constants and variables